 Emotional health includes self-confidence, the ability to form and maintain caring relationships, coping skills, optimism, and the ability to make positive choices.
 Sound emotional health, which is more than the absence of mental disorders, is critical to equipping young people for the challenges of growing up and living as healthy adults (1).

 Depression is one of the most common emotional health problems among teens, estimated to affect 15-20% of youth under 18 in the U.S. (2).
-In 2011, almost 30% of high school students nationwide reported persistent feelings of sadness or hopelessness – one indicator of depression (3).
-Youth diagnosed with depression often experience significant impairment in peer, family, school, and physical functioning (2, 4).
-Depressed teens also have higher rates of other emotional and behavioral health problems, such as anxiety, drug use, aggressiveness, and suicidal behavior; and they are more likely to experience depression and other psychological problems as adults (2, 4).
-In addition, rates of serious chronic diseases, such as diabetes and heart disease, are higher among individuals with depressive symptoms (5).
-Depression can be especially difficult to detect in children, as it can manifest differently in young people than in adults (4).
+It accounted for 44.1 percent of all pediatric mental health hospital admissions, totaling charges of $1.33 billion dollars in 2009.
+The second most common reason for hospitalizations is bipolar disorder, accounting for 18.1 percent of pediatric admissions and $702 million in 2009 (3).
+In 2011, almost 30% of high school students nationwide reported persistent feelings of sadness or hopelessness – one indicator of depression (4).
+Youth diagnosed with depression often experience significant impairment in peer, family, school, and physical functioning (2, 5).
+Depressed teens also have higher rates of other emotional and behavioral health problems, such as anxiety, drug use, aggressiveness, and suicidal behavior; and they are more likely to experience depression and other psychological problems as adults (2, 5).
+In addition, rates of serious chronic diseases, such as diabetes and heart disease, are higher among individuals with depressive symptoms (6).
+Depression can be especially difficult to detect in children, as it can manifest differently in young people than in adults (5).

 Sources for this narrative: